sheldon05/BitTorrent/README.md

 # BitTorrent

-See docs in docs foleder
+See docs in docs folder